chronaeon/beigepaper/README.md

 **Q. How should I navigate the document?**

-A. Use the index and section headings.
+A. Use the index, section headings, and glossary.

 **Q. I'd like to contribute content.**

-A. Follow the style guide, to be published soon.
+A. Awesome!
+Submit a PR.

 **Q. Do I need to build the paper to obtain a copy of it?**